Lackadaisy: Legacy

 The art style of Lackadaisy has been cited as an influence on other webcomics, such as Zebra Girl by Joe England, and received a mention in the Girl Genius webcomic by Phil Foglio.

-Short film adaptation
+Short film and series adaptation

 In March 2020, it was announced that Iron Circus Comics was planning the production of an animated short film based on the webcomic, set to be directed by animator Fable Siegel.
 The project was crowdfunded through a Kickstarter campaign.
 The 27-minute short film was released on March 29, 2023, on YouTube.

-After a second campaign with an original goal of $1,000,000 raised over $2 million, Iron Circus Animation announced they would also produce a six-episode season.
-On October 2025, it was announced that Glitch Productions will be co-producing the series with Iron Circus and expand to six full-length episodes, with Olan Rogers joining as development executive.
+After a second campaign with an original goal of $1,000,000 raised over $2 million, Iron Circus Animation announced that they would also produce a five-episode season.
+In October 2025, it was announced that Glitch Productions will be co-producing the series with Iron Circus and expand to six full-length episodes, with Olan Rogers joining as development executive.